Overview of Cancer

 When Should You See a Doctor?

-• Abdominal bloating accompanied by unexplained weight loss.
+• Abdominal distension with unexplained weight loss

 If there is a family history of two or more first-degree relatives with the same cancer, discuss genetic counseling and early screening options with your doctor.
 Persistent gastrointestinal symptoms or urinary abnormalities should also be taken seriously.